-Identify Chart Patterns on Futures Trading Charts
+Identify Futures Trading Chart Patterns

-What Are Chart Patterns in Futures Trading?
+What Are Chart Patterns In Futures Trading?

 Chart patterns are unique bar formations in a price chart that identify a potential trading opportunity in a futures market.
 There are dozens of recognizable chart patterns that futures traders can employ to help signal trend reversals or price breakouts.